Fifty thoughts from dramatic Australian Open

 • There's something poetic about the fact that Lleyton Hewitt was bounced in the first round and then traded his player pass for a media pass.
 He worked -- with exceptional skill -- as an analyst for Australian TV.

 • This will fall on deaf ears.
 It always does.
 But at some point a responsible, unconflicted adult (anyone? anyone?) will address injury-mania.
 The year is less than a month old, and the litany of injuries is already growing.
-Nadal -- knee/illness.
+Rafael Nadal -- knee/illness.
 Andrea Petkovic -- knee.
 Isner -- knee.
 Robson -- back injury.
 Hampton -- back.
 Kerber -- back.
 Kevin Anderson -- elbow.
 Baker -- knee.
 Serena -- ankle.
 The women's final resembled a UFC cagefight.
 This doesn't include the welter of players (including juniors) you see marching through the tunnels, bandaged and swathed in ice.
 After his interminable third-round match, Gilles Simon wasn't able to get from the court to the locker room under his own power.
 And he won!

 Yes, injuries are part of sports.
 Yes, it's a physical endeavor.
 But something is seriously wrong when, four weeks into the season, the players are already yelling "medic!"
 Is it hard courts?
 Is it the polyester strings?
 Is it runaway racket technology?
 Is it the lack of standardized balls?
-Is it the rigor of five sets, which, I still maintain is both anachronistic and sadistic?
+Is it the rigor of five sets, which I still maintain is both anachronistic and sadistic?
 Is it overtraining?

 I don't know.
-But I know this: if I were in a position of power, I'd be a lot more concerned about the work conditions than the current leaders, such as they are, appear to be.
+But I know this: If I were in a position of power, I'd be a lot more concerned about the work conditions than the current leaders, such as they are, appear to be.
 And if I were an athlete competing without a guaranteed contract, I'd be more concerned with work conditions than per diems and courtesy cars.

 • On a related note, the ATP quietly released its 2014 calendar, and the season is, unaccountably, a week longer than it is this year.
 Has it gotten to the point where we should just end the charade and play 12 months?
 Think of the marketing!
 "The sport that never quits!"
 "Offseasons are for wimps!"
 "Our HMO coverage is awesome!"

 • It's still early.
 But this is not shaping up as The Year of the American Men.
 Inventory: Andy Roddick is retired.
 Mardy Fish is out due to illness.
 Isner injured his knee.
 So did Baker.
-James Blake lost in qualifying to Donald Young.
-Young then lost his next match.
+James Blake lost in qualifying to Donald Young, who then lost his next match.
 Jesse Levine defected, just as Alex Bogomolov did the previous year.
-(What's up Kevin Anderson?)
+(What's up, Kevin Anderson?)
 Ryan Harrison is still a work in progress.
 For all this talk of "Where is the next Sampras/Agassi?" the reality is that the U.S. would be thrilled with the next Todd Martin or David Wheaton or Mal Washington.

 • Full disclosure: I worked for Tennis Channel at this event.
 And I saw little of the ESPN coverage.
-But I was heartened to hear Cliff Drysdale getting some minutes off the bench and Chris McKendry bring her pleasant delivery to bear.
+But I was heartened to hear Cliff Drysdale getting some minutes off the bench and Chris McKendry bringing her pleasant delivery to bear.
 (And unless you have glowing things to say about Chris Evert and Pam Shriver, I don't want to hear it!)

 • Consider this a distress signal for Sabine Lisicki.
 She might have the best serve in the women's game this side of Serena.
 But life is going to be tough for her if she doesn't keep the ball in play.
 A player on the cusp of the top 10 not that long ago, Lisicki is now outside the top 40.
-Unseeded here, she drew Wozniacki in round one.
+Unseeded here, she drew Wozniacki in the first round.
 She committed a ghastly 57 unforced errors and lost in three sets.
 David Taylor, Sam Stosur's coach, asserted that Lisicki plays risky tennis, gunning for the line at maximum velocity.
 But a lot of these misses weren't even close to the lines.

 • Many of you noted the absence of the indomitable Esther Vergeer in the wheelchair division.
-Vergeer, of course, is that player who loses roughly as often as the sun sets in the east.
+Vergeer, of course, is that player who loses roughly as often as the sun sets in the East.
 She hasn't played since the Paralympics.
 Hope we see her again.
 Here are the wheelchair results.

 • I know a lot of you are down on Harrison, but I urge you to consider the treatment he's gotten from the draw gods.
 The young American is still looking for his big breakthrough and no wonder.
 Look at his last five majors: